EOSullivanBerlin/Discounts/README.md

 ## Possible areas to improve
-###Style
+### Style
-The style could be easliy improved.
+The style could be improved.
 A bit of basic bootstrap would go along way.

-###Functionality
+### Functionality
 The app just addressed the requirements of displaying the discounts.
 There is huge room for adding functionality.
 However, to ensure the most value for the customer as possible for time and money invested I try to deliver the MVP.